Medium

 The counties and tribes which have received vans are:

 BottineauCavalierDickeyDunnGolden ValleyMcKenzieNelsonSheridan, and Steele.
 Tribes with these vans are: Standing Rock (Ft.
 Yates).
-Contact information for these van services can be found on their VSO page.

 The VA would like to know how the HRTG transportation program is performing for you.
 Please call this toll-free number, 1-855-488-8445, to share your opinion.